-St. Valentine’s “Five o’clock Tea”
+St. Valentine’s “Five O’Clock Tea” (includes Best Scone recipe)

 by Nancy Armitage

-Today, I just received a lovely little book in the mail.
-It is called FIVE-O’CLOCK-TEA Victorian afternoon tea recipes by Mary L. Allen, first published in 1887.
-It clarifies a lot of questions I had about this little tea ritual, was it a snack or a meal?
-Was it “tea and cake” or did it include tea sandwiches, scones and desserts like afternoon tea?
-In fact, in America we don’t even hear the term “Five O’ Clock Tea” anymore; except in Spain, France, & Brazil.
 Mrs. Allen also includes a lot of herb & spices used in the old-fashioned recipes.
-There can be a huge difference in a tea sandwich if one used French Tarragon, Lovage, Watercress, Chives, or Parsley.
+There can be a huge difference in a tea sandwich if one adds herbs like French Tarragon, Lovage, Watercress, Chives, or Parsley.
 Mrs. Allen put watercress & cayenne pepper in her salmon sandwiches.
 In her Nasturtium leaves sandwiches (peppery tasting leaf herb) had a combination of anchovy paste, sweet butter, & colorful orange & yellow nasturtium flowers & their leaves.
 That would be a tasty & flavorful tea sandwich.

 The term “Five O’clock Tea”:

-At the Huntington’s San Marino Ranch, we know that Mrs. Arabella Huntington owned a Gold & white French Limoges Haviland “Gold Chocolate Pot and Set” in the set it included a sugar bowl & creamer, whipped cream bowl, with 12 Limoges cups & 12 Limoges saucers.
+At the Huntington’s San Marino Ranch, we know that Mrs. Arabella Huntington owned a Gold & white French Limoges Haviland “Gold Chocolate Pot & “Gold Chocolate Set”; in the set it included a sugar bowl & creamer, whipped cream bowl, with 12 Limoges cups & 12 Limoges saucers.
 Perfect to serve hot Dutch cocoa to her guests.
-Photo credit: Nancy Armitage (one of my San Marino Ranch journals documenting Mrs. Huntington numerous fine china plates, cups, and bowls.
+Photo credit: Nancy Armitage (one of my San Marino Ranch journals documenting Mrs. Huntington numerous fine bone china plates, cups, & bowls.)
+Document: HEH Collection HEH 38/6 [Huntington Mansion Inventory Brown Book] at Huntington Library, San Marino, CA

-For libations, Miss Allen states they served Champagne Cup, Hock Cup (Hock was a white white), Silver Fizz, or Claret Cup (Claret is a red wine).
+For libations, Miss Allen states they served Champagne Cup, Hock Cup (Hock was a Victorian white white), Silver Fizz, or Claret Cup (Claret is a red wine).
 For cold beverages, they had lemonade & Iced Tea.
 The Tea Sandwiches listed were Lobster Mayonnaise Sandwich, Pate de Foie Gras Sandwich, Olive & Anchovy Sandwich, Egg & Gherkin Sandwich, Caviar Sandwiches, Potted Salmon Sandwich, & Salisfy Sandwiches (Mrs. Huntington grew salisfy in her vegetable garden at the San Marino Ranch).
-Drop Cakes [are what we know as Scones today] & Lemon Biscuits [Cookies].
+Drop Cakes [are what we know as “Scones” today] & Lemon Biscuits [Cookies].
 To finish this lovely tea ritual they had numerous Tea Cakes like Cupid Cakes, Chocolate Cake with Chocolate frosting (with raspberry jam spread between the layers), Raisin Cake, Windsor Castle Pound Cake, Gold Cake, Gingerbread, or Silver Cake.
 I am excited to find “Cupid Cakes” how perfect to have for tea on St. VaIentine’s Day!!
 I have been looking for the recipe for Victorian Cupid Cakes or Cupid Mottos for a long time.

 Lobster Mayonnaise Sandwich (1886) was a combination of 1 cooked lobster, with butter on bread slice & Homemade mayonnaise made with the yolk of eggs, salt, cayenne, & white pepper, pinch of nutmeg, dry mustard, lemon juice, drops of tarragon vinegar, anchovy sauce, & Lucca oil.
 French chervil leaves, & watercress leaves laid on top.
 Then the tea sandwiches were cut into 2 ” squares &d laid on a napkin.